 Social relationship-building games: Developing games and installations that can be used in public spaces to build relationships and foster social interaction in groups.

-Dr. Nacke is cross-appointed with the Cheriton School of Computer Science and the Department of Systems Design Engineering.
-He can also be found working at the Stratford School and The Games Institute.
-For more information, please see Dr. Nacke's research profile and publication links.
+Dr. Nacke is cross-appointed with the Cheriton School of Computer Science, the Department of English Language and Literature, the Department of Management Sciences and the Department of Systems Design Engineering.
+For more information, please see Dr. Nacke's research profile, his research group website, and publication links.